Home About Us What's on Swarms Education Membership Notices Contacts Gallery

 apiary n. a place where bees are kept

-Okehampton Beekeepers normally run a Beekeeping Training Course at the start of each year.
+Okehampton Beekeepers run a Basic Beekeeping Training Course at the start of each year.
 The course comprises 8 evening sessions.
-These are held at Whiddon Down Village Hall, from 7 pm to 9 pm on alternate Wednesday evenings from January through to end April/early May.
-Session Dates for our 2024 course are as follows: Jan 17, Jan 31, Feb 14, Feb 28, Mar 13, Mar 27, Apr 10, Apr 24.
+These are held at Whiddon Down Village Hall, from 7 pm to 9 pm on alternate Wednesday evenings from January through to end April.
+The course also includes a summer apiary session with an experienced beekeeper.
+We follow the BBKA basic syllabus.

-The Basic course will follow the syllabus required for the BBKA Basic Assessment.
-Candidates may wish to take this BBKA Basic Beekeeping exam following course completion (but this is not mandatory).
-NOTE that you also need to have kept bees for a year before taking the Basic Assessment Exam.
-Okehampton Branch will reimburse the Basic Exam fee (currently £25) for those branch members taking the course who subsequently take and successfully pass the exam.
+Learners may wish to sit the BBKA Basic Beekeeping Assessment following course completion (but this is not mandatory).
+NOTE that you need to have kept bees for a full year before taking the Basic Assessment therefore many learners sit the assessment a year or two after the course.
+On request Okehampton Branch will reimburse the Basic Assessment fee for registered branch members taking the course who subsequently take and successfully pass the exam.
+The assessment entry costs an additional £30 and is not included in your basic course price.

 BASIC Beekeeping Certificate Syllabus